Twist in My Sobriety: Legacy

 In 1989, the song was covered by Liza Minnelli for her album Results (produced by Pet Shop Boys).

 In 1996, a remixed house version by Ramp (Simon Rogers and Shem McCauley) with a much faster tempo was included on the compilation The Best of Tanita Tikaram and was released as a single to promote the album.
 The single peaked at number 82 in the UK.
 In 2001, the song appeared on the soundtrack of the film Bandits.
 The song has been covered by such artists as Diana Ankudinova from Russia.

+In 2002, Austrian goth metal band Darkwell’s EP Conflict of Interest included a cover version of the song.

+On 22 March 2023, the Norwegian symphonic metal band Sirenia released a performance video of their cover version of the song.

+In 2025, Tikaram re-recorded the vocals for a version released by Kingston Sound System.

+On 24 October 2025, a cover of the song by Paul Dempsey was included in the album Shotgun Karaoke Vol. II.